How I Added a Pull-Out Towel Rack to My Kitchen

 The towel rack I ordered came with absolutely no instructions, which was honestly fine since I wasn't installing it in a traditional manner anyway.
 Basically, there were two holes in the towel rack intended for screws, so I just screwed the rack into my front piece with some 3/4" screws and called it a day.

+I paid around $40 total for the towel rack, drawer slides, MDF and paint.
 Definitely more expensive than a traditional towel rack, but certainly cheaper than hiring a pro to come and install a built-in pull-out towel rack!
 And I used my little 4 inches effectively!
 I'll take it!